 8_The Scene Graph

-This lesson explains the scene graph which is a useful structure for 3D scenes that contain many objects and relationships.
-In the 3D Objects section we introduce fundamental components for the CG framework to render a scene, 3D objects in the scene, and a camera to view it all.
+This lesson explains the scene graph structure for representing 3D scenes that contain several objects.
+We implement fundamental components for the CG framework to render various 3D objects, the scene itself, and a camera to view it all.

 The Scene Graph Framework

 Now that we have enough core components in our graphics framework, we can begin building 3D scenes.
-The leading star of our framework is the scene graph which is a tree-like data structure that connects all the objects in a hierarchical graph.
+The primary structure of our framework is the scene graph which is a tree-like data structure that connects all objects in a hierarchical graph.
 Each object is a node in the graph and has its own place in the hierarchy.
 The top node from which all other nodes extend is called the root node.
-A node that extends from another node is called a child node and the node above it is its parent node.
+A node that extends from another node is called a child node and the node from which it extends is called its parent node.

 As an example, consider modelling the planets of our solar system revolving around the Sun.
 The scene graph might look something like this:

-The scene itself is the root node and the Sun, which doesn’t move, is its direct child.
-All the planets then are children of the Sun node.
-We can add further celestial bodies to their respective positions in the scene graph.
+The scene itself is the root node and the Sun is its direct child.
+All the planets then are children of the Sun node since they revolve around the Sun.
+We can further add celestial bodies to their respective positions in the scene graph.
 For example, moons would be children of the planets around which they revolve.
-In a scene graph, ancestor nodes include everything from of a given node’s parent node up to the root node.
-Likewise, the descendants of a node are all the nodes that extend from it.
-In this example, the ancestors of the Moon are the Earth, Sun, and Scene.
-Meanwhile the descendants of the Sun include all of the planets and moons.
+In a scene graph, the ancestor nodes of a given node include every parent node along the path that connects that node to the root node.
+Likewise, the descendants of a node are all the child nodes that extend from it.
+In this example, the ancestors of the Moon are the Earth, Sun, and Scene nodes.
+Meanwhile the descendants of the Sun include all of the planet nodes and moon nodes.

-As mentioned in the lesson on Local Transformations, the global transformation of an object is calculated by accumulating all the individual scaling, rotation, and translations applied to the object and stored in its model matrix.
-In a scene graph, we can store the model matrix of a node relative to its parent node.
+As mentioned in the lesson on Local Transformations, the global transformation of an object is calculated by accumulating all the individual scaling, rotation, and translation transformations applied to the object.
+These transformations are composed into a single model matrix for the object.
+In a scene graph, we only need to store the model matrix of a node relative to its parent node.
 Then, we can calculate the global transformation of the object as the product of its own model matrix with the model matrices of all its ancestors.
-For example, the Moon’s model matrix would be a translation and rotation matrix relative to the Earth while the Earth’s model matrix would be a translation and rotation matrix relative to the Sun.
-We can then calculate the world transform of the Moon by recursively combining the model matrices of the Moon, Earth, and Sun.
+For example, the Moon’s model matrix would represent transformations relative to the Earth while the Earth’s model matrix would represent transformations relative to the Sun.
+We then calculate the world transform of the Moon by recursively combining the model matrices of the Moon, Earth, and Sun.
 How convenient!

 We can also group together nodes in a scene graph when we want to collectively transform them.
 For example, a basic table might be a long, flat box for the surface and four tall, narrow boxes for the legs.
-Then we can arrange these five boxes relative to each other in a “table” group and apply transformations to the table as a whole.
+Then we can arrange these five boxes relative to each other as children of a “table” group node.
+Any transformations applied to the group node will then apply to the table as a whole.

 Now let’s take a look at the classes we will use to construct our scene graph.